RIKEN-RCCS/lens3/v2/doc/admin-guide.md

 "lens3-admin" is used to register users.
 Registering users is necessary when the configuration is "user_approval=block".

-User list is modified by loading/storing a CSV file.
-Loading a CSV file is incremental, that is, it does not reset the whole data.
+The user list can be modified by loading a CSV-file.
+Loading a CSV-file is incremental, that is, it does not reset the whole data.

 ```
-lens3$ lens3-admin -c conf.json load-user user-list.csv
+lens3$ lens3-admin -c conf.json load-user USER-LIST.csv
-lens3$ lens3-admin -c conf.json dump-user > user-list.csv
+lens3$ lens3-admin -c conf.json dump-user > USER-LIST.csv
 ```

-A CSV file consists of lines of {ADD, MODIFY, DELETE, ENABLE, DISABLE}-rows.
+A CSV-file consists of lines of {ADD, MODIFY, DELETE, ENABLE, DISABLE}-rows.

-ADD-row is: ADD,uid,claim,group,... (the rest is a group list).
+An ADD-row is: ADD,uid,claim,group,... (the rest is a group list).

 It is one for each user.
 The "claim" field is optional and only used when the configuration is "claim_uid_map=map".
-It is a user's key of authentication returned by OIDC (OpenID Connect).
+It is a user's name returned by authentication, such as OIDC (OpenID Connect).
 A group list needs at least one entry.

-MODIFY-row is simliar to ADD-row.
+A MODIFY-row is simliar to an ADD-row.
 Adding resets the existing user and deletes the pools it owned.
 Modifying keeps the pools.

-DELETE-row is: DELETE,uid,...
+A DELETE-row is: DELETE,uid,...

-ENABLE-row and DISABLE-row are similar.
+An ENABLE-row and a DISABLE-row are similar.

-Rows in a CSV file are processed in the order that the all ADD/MODIFY rows first, then DELETE, ENABLE, and DISABLE rows in this order.
+Rows in a CSV-file are processed in the order that all ADD/MODIFY rows first, then DELETE, ENABLE, and DISABLE rows in this order.

 Spaces around a comma or trailing commas are not allowed in CSV.

 ## System Maintenance

-### Updating MinIO and Mc Binaries
+### No Updating MinIO and Mc Binaries

 MinIO and Mc commands should NOT be updated.
 Note that Lens3 only works with a specific old version of MinIO.